- 10 fresh berries with most antioxidants

 There isn’t a single peer-reviewed human study to support kombucha benefits and the side effects are unknown by many users.

 What is dragon fruit good for?
 Very little antioxidant activity, trivial vitamin and mineral content, and there aren’t clinical studies.
 The benefits are highly exaggerated.

 On the flip side, some of the most deserving superfoods are ignored.
 This is especially true with berries.

+As far as what a berry is, the scientific/botanical definition is quite different than public perception.
+Avocados, bananas, coffee, grapes, and pumpkins all qualify as berries, technically speaking.
 For this antioxidant berries list, we are using the commoner’s definition… fruits the average person would interpret as being one.

 How much antioxidants each type has is based on ORAC value testing, which is the best way for measuring total content in vitro (in the lab).
 Each value represents how much activity there is in a 100g measurement, which is about 3.5 ounces.